Meghana-K06/Philomaths-codered25/README.md

 ## Overview

-This platform is designed to provide an accessible environment for specially-abled students.
-It includes various features like Image Captioning, Gesture-Controlled Navigation, Speech-to-Text, and Sign Language Recognition.
+This platform is designed to provide an accessible assessment environment for specially-abled students.
+Its unique its its eay access and integrated features for blind, deaf or dumb enthusiastic learners.
+Includes various features like Image Captioning, Gesture-Controlled Navigation, Speech-to-Text, and Sign Language Recognition.
 The platform is equipped with speech synthesis for interaction and hand gesture detection for enhanced usability.
+This makes it easy for the students, teachers and their interaction

 ## Features